btford/astral-angular-annotate/README.md

 ## Usage

 Below is an example parsing, annotating, and generating JavaScript code.
-Note that this requires the `esprima`, `escodegen`, `astral`, and `astral-angular-annotator` npm packages.
+Note that this requires the `esprima`, `escodegen`, `astral`, and `astral-angular-annotate` npm packages.

 ```javascript
 var esprima = require('esprima'),